apsis-scheduler/apsis/README.md

 ### Components

-The components of Apsis are,
+The components of Apsis are:

 - A service that schedules tasks and exposes its state via a REST API.